The 21 Best Gambling Movies of All Time (1-10)

 Casino Royale (1967) — Touted as a comedy spy thriller with an all-star cast, this an unwatchable film.
 I’ve never made it all the way through without falling asleep or changing the channel.
 Mind-numbing dullness.

-The Cooler – Story about a supposed “cooler” hired by a casino to bring bad luck to hot gamblers.
+The Cooler — Story about a supposed “cooler” hired by a casino to bring bad luck to hot gamblers.
 Some critics liked this movie.
 I didn’t.
 It might have made for a fun caper had the idea of a “bad luck charm” been scripted with Jim Carey playing the lead.
-Imagine that possibility.
-Instead, the usually wonderful William H. Macy plays the house iceman, and the plot inexplicably takes a much darker twist.
-Moreover, I wasn’t buying for a minute that cocktail waitress Maria Bello would fall for the hopeless loser played by Macy.
+Imagine the possibilities.
+Instead, the usually wonderful William H. Macy plays the house iceman, and the plot inexplicably takes a darker twist.
+Moreover, I wasn’t buying for a minute that hot cocktail waitress Maria Bello would fall for the hopeless loser played by Macy.
 Filmed on location in Downtown Reno, which is supposed to substitute for the real Las Vegas.
 That should tell you everything about its authenticity.

 Diggstown — Somewhat unknown movie released 1992 about boxing and taking a fall for money.
 This film came close to making the Top 21 cut.
 Stars James Woods (who deserves a lifetime achievement award for appearing in more films on my list than any other actor, except Paul Newman) along with the Louis Gossett, Jr. Decent, but nothing memorable.